Can't Get Enough of Your Love, Babe

 "Can't Get Enough of Your Love, Babe" is a song written, recorded, and produced by American musician Barry White.
-Released in June 1974 as the first single from his third album, Can't Get Enough (1974), the song topped the US Billboard Hot 100 and Billboard R&B charts and has since become one of his signature tunes.
-It was his second US chart-topper, after "Love's Theme".
-It became a gold record in the US.
-White performed this song live on The Midnight Special in 1974, and on Soul Train on May 24, 1975.
+Released in June 1974 as the first single from his third album, Can't Get Enough (1974), the song topped the US Billboard Hot 100 and Billboard R&B charts.
+It became one of White's signature tunes and achieved gold record status in the US.
+It was also his second American chart-topper, after "Love's Theme".

+The record begins with White speaking the first few lines over the intro music, "I've heard people say that too much of anything is no good for you, Baby.
+But I don't know about that."
+White performed this song live on two TV shows: The Midnight Special in 1974, and on Soul Train on May 24, 1975.